iabraham/bioe205/project/index.md

 - Compare the two filters.
   * Which one presents important information better?
 How do you know?
 - Compare the filters on at least 5 trials/participants/runs.
-  * Within the dataset select, four additional trials or subjects where at least one variable of the experiment changed.
+  * Within the dataset, select four additional trials or subjects where at least one variable of the experiment changed.
 How do the outputs compare?

 ## Deliverables